 Stock Music track: Hobo Preacher

 Deep South / Resonator / Authentic.
-This early blues piece is raw and rough, dominated by acoustic guitar and slide (resonator) guitar, intensifying with vocals, claps, shaker, and kick drum.
-Great for a touch of authentic delta blues in dramas, comedies, travel, documentaries and web-videos.
+This early blues music is raw and rough, dominated by acoustic guitar and slide (resonator) guitar, intensifying with vocals, claps, shaker, and kick drum.
+Great for a touch of authentic delta blues music in dramas, comedies, travel, documentaries and web-videos.
 Available in various versions/mixes, with or without the vocal chants.

 |Track ID number:||22669|